 - 1. Measure the required flue length (A+44mm). - Measure from the outer terminal lip to end of outer flue.
 Pull apart flue until desired length is achieved.
-ENSURE THE STOP MARK IS NOT VISIBLE, IF IT IS, THE FLUE IS TOO SHORT AND SHOULD NOT BE USED. - Check that both flue seams are at the top and the outlet terminal is upper most. - Drill a 3.5mm hole through one of the 2 outer side holes in the outer flue section into the inserted outer flue (as shown).
+ENSURE THE STOP MARK IS NOT VISIBLE, IF IT IS, THE FLUE IS TOO SHORT AND SHOULD NOT BE USED. - Check that both flue seams are at the top and the outlet terminal is uppermost. - 4.
+Drill a 3.5mm hole through one of the 2 outer side holes in the outer flue section into the inserted outer flue (as shown).
 Take care not to pierce the inner plastic flue.
 Fit screw provided. - 5.
 Seal the joint on the outer air duct with the tape provided. - 6.
-Fit external wall seal (see installing flue).
+Fit internal and external wall seals (see installing flue).